Sermon: Love and Works

 They did not do that because they wanted to make fun of God.
 They did it in all seriousness.
 And I am not saying this in order to put them down.
 I do not mean that at all.
 But they had misguided zeal.
 A zeal, which Paul says in Romans 10, was not according to knowledge.
 They were expending all this effort sincerely doing it.
 They were working hard, but expending it all on the wrong things.

 Works are a part of Christianity.
 But what kind of works is it that Christ wants?
-We have already seen an indication that has something to do with the commands of God.
-The commandments of God in contradistinction to the traditions of men.
+We have already seen an indication that has something to do with the commandments of God, in contradistinction to the traditions of men.
 I dare say that those Jews who were faithful to their religion were working awfully hard.